digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Logstash
 ~~~~~~~~

-Docker containers have the ability to specifify a log driver that allows the automatic exporting of log information from the container to an aggregating service.
-We have chosen to export log information in `GELF`_ with Logstash being used as the aggregation point for all GELF streams.
-Logstash can be used to feed a number of downstream logging data stores including Elasiticsearch, Loki and Graylog.
+Docker containers can specify a log driver to automatically export log information from the container to an aggregating service.
+The example exports log information in `GELF`_, using Logstash as the aggregation point for all GELF streams.
+You can use Logstash to feed many downstream logging data stores, including Elasticsearch, Loki, and Graylog.

 .. literalinclude:: ./monitoring/etc/logstash-docker-compose.yml
    :caption: etc/logstash-docker-compose.yml